Xano-verse/dotfiles/dwm/README.md

 ## File structure

-dwm
-├── custom-scripts
-│   └── \> scripts for keybindings or other things
-│
-├── dotdwm
-│   └── \> equivalent of ~/.dwm folder, has autostart script
-│
-└── dwm
-    ├── \> the main dwm folder
-    │
-    ├── patches
-    └─dwmblocks
-      ├── patches
-      ├── statusbar\_scripts
-      │   └── \> the shell scripts for the statusbar
-      └── \> the dwmblocks patch for the bar

-* dwm
 * custom-scripts
 scripts for keybindings or other things

 * dotdwm
 equivalent of ~/.dwm folder, has autostart script

 * dwm
 the main dwm folder

     * patches
     * dwmblocks
+    the dwmblocks patch for the bar

         * patches
         * statusbar_scripts
         the shell scripts for the statusbar

-        * the dwmblocks patch for the bar